Integrating Honeygain SDK with Windows .NET/C# applications

 Requesting user consent

-To request user consent call .RequestConsent() method:
+To request user consent, call .RequestConsent():

 bool consent = Hgsdk.RequestConsent();

-Display default user agreement window.
+Displays the default user agreement window.

 Enable logging

-To enable logging call .Log() method:
+To enable logging, call .Log():

 Hgsdk.Log("C:\\path\\to\\log\\directory");